The Green Room Charitable Trust

 Given the trust's stated priorities and funding model, successful applications likely demonstrate:

-- Sustainable Business Model - The trust explicitly prioritizes “charities with sustainable model and enterprise approach,” suggesting they favor organizations that generate some of their own income or have long-term financial sustainability plans.
+- Sustainable Business Model - The trust explicitly prioritises “charities with sustainable model and enterprise approach,” suggesting they favour organisations that generate some of their own income or have long-term financial sustainability plans.

-- Volunteer Engagement - The trust states “volunteering should be harnessed wherever possible,” indicating that organizations effectively utilizing volunteers may be more competitive.
+- Volunteer Engagement - The trust states “volunteering should be harnessed wherever possible,” indicating that organisations effectively utilising volunteers may be more competitive.

-- Collaborative Approach - The trust values “collaboration with charities in same sector,” suggesting multi-organization partnerships or collaborative initiatives may be favorably viewed.
+- Collaborative Approach - The trust values “collaboration with charities in same sector,” suggesting multi-organisation partnerships or collaborative initiatives may be favourably viewed.

-- Women's Empowerment - With “empowerment of women key” as a stated principle, organizations centered on or significantly advancing women's rights and opportunities align closely with the trust's values.
+- Women's Empowerment - With “empowerment of women key” as a stated principle, organisations centred on or significantly advancing women's rights and opportunities align closely with the trust's values.

 - Focus Areas Alignment - Strong alignment with human rights, global poverty alleviation, or social enterprise models appears essential given the trust's clearly defined priority areas.